tytydraco/yessleep/out/My_uber_passenger_disappeared_in_the_mountains_of_California.md

 Something must have clicked in my head as I see myself going out of the car and approaching the fence.

-One I stepped closer, reality hit me like a ton of bricks.
+Once I stepped closer, reality hit me like a ton of bricks.

 I scanned the whole area, up and down.
 There was no land, just a precipice.
+A grandeur sight of a cliff.
 The fence was there to halt cars.

 My heart raced, and I hyperventilated, every hair on my body standing on end.